dronzal/ASAP/README.md

 This code makes use of an existing service of Google.
 * The service can be found at: https://cloud.google.com/speech-to-text
 * The basic code can be found on GitHub: https://github.com/googleapis/python-speech/tree/master/samples

+#### Research
+Like mentioned during the introduction of this part, we were not able to make a speech recognition model by ourselves.
+An attempt was made by using the DeepSpeech project (https://github.com/mozilla/DeepSpeech).
+It offers some pre-trained models, but it is also possible to train your own model.
+The model is trained by using TensorFlow and it is highly recommended to activate the GPU support.
+More information on creating an own speech recognition model can be found here: https://deepspeech.readthedocs.io/en/r0.9/TRAINING.html

+It was hard and time-consuming to create an own model, and it would not be possible to include one of our features.
+The feature of writing down a transcript would not be possible to have if a self trained model was used.
+Besides the possible reduction on amount of features, the results produced by the model were not very satisfying.
+The trained sentences and commands, to be used for interaction with our application, were not recognised properly.

+Therefor, a switch was made to the Google service for speech recognition (https://cloud.google.com/speech-to-text).
+It is possible to sign up to test the service for free.
+The duration of the free test period is long enough to finish this project.
+It is possible to use very specific trained models for selected applications like for video and phone calls.
+However, these do not follow the standard billing.
+Therefore, the default model for streaming speech recognition was selected.
+This should fit our needs.

+Even with the powerful model of Google, we encounter still that some words or sentences are not recognised in a proper way.
+This shows that it would be very hard to train an own, well performing model.
 * #### Machine Learning (ML) / Artificial Intelligence (AI)
 @TODO further writing, now just keywords.
 * Streaming speech recognition